simeon9696/EmployTT-Final/README.md

 To install the Firebase CLI,firebase-functions and firebase-admin follow these steps.
 - Make sure that your terminal is pointing to the root of your project.
 - If you've already cloned the repository, the firebase commands will ask to overwrite file.
 Select yes for every file except **index.js** so that you will preserve the functions from the repository.
+- If any installation yields a 'saveError' use `cd functions` and try again
 ```
 npm install firebase-functions@latest firebase-admin@latest --save
 npm install -g firebase-tools